 Use decorative stitches to make delicate and contemporary machine lace that can be used for edging and trim.

 I could add more, but I’ve run out of time!
 However I’m sure this is more than enough to get you started using your decorative stitches and once you start using them, you’ll probably come up with dozens more ideas.
+Or if you need more inspiration, try this Craftsy Class which guides you through all sorts of stitching including decorative stitches.

 Enjoy and Sew Creative!